 - If different intermediates or APIs are to be manufactured in the same equipment and with the same cleaning process, a representative intermediate or API can be selected for cleaning validation.

-- Solubility and difficulty for cleaning and the residue limit calculations based on potency, toxicity, and stability should be considered.
+- Solubility, cleaning difficulty, and the residue limit calculations based on potency, toxicity, and stability should be considered.

 - Cleaning validation should have a protocol describing the scope of equipment, procedures, materials, monitoring parameters, acceptable cleaning levels, and methods.

-- Protocol should also indicate the type of samples to be obtained, collection and labeling methods.
+- The protocol should also indicate the type of samples to be obtained, collection and labeling methods.

-- The sampling process should include rinse, swab, or direct extraction as appropriate.
+- The sampling process should include rinsing, swabing, or direct extraction as appropriate.
 This should be done to detect soluble and insoluble residues.

 - Swab sampling may seem impractical when product contact surfaces are not easily accessible due to equipment design or process limitations such as inner surfaces of pipes, small ports, etc.